facebookarchive/fbmentorship/training/exercises/02-Icebreaker.md

 I am not the developer you are looking for.
 Seriously, being doxxed and swatted sucks.
 ASK ME HOW I KNOW.

+Hello my name is Aimee.
+A favorite quote is from Fight Club (aren't they always?):
+Tyler: We are consumers.
+We're the by-products of a lifestyle obsession.